benschulz/ko-grid/README.md

 ### Config

-With the exception of `extensions` and the `cellValueRenderer`, most options described here can generally be omitted for the default for most use cases.
+With the exception of `extensions` and the `cellValueRenderer`, most options described here can be omitted for most use cases.

 #### extensions